A woman looking possibly looking at her good investments in real estate on laptop.

 Mortgage lenders care about whether your home is your primary residence, a second home or an investment property.
 Interest rates are usually lowest on primary residences because it’s where you live.
 You’re more likely to make your monthly payments on time because you don’t want to lose your home.

-If you have a second home or investment property and you have financial issues, you’re more likely to default on the mortgage, putting the lender at risk.
+If you have a second home or investment property and experience financial issues, you’re more likely to default on the mortgage, putting the lender at risk.
 Most lenders charge higher mortgage rates to make up for this risk.

 How Can I Estimate My Mortgage Rate?